Mporse/file-line-counter/README.md

-# file-line-counter
+# Line Counter Program
-Simple Python program to count the numer of lines in file(s)
+Simple Python program to count the number of lines in files in a specified folder.